cssidy/personal-site/_posts/2019-04-03-Migrating-RichTextFields-To-StreamField-In-Wagtail.md

 ## Tutorial

+### Requirements

-:small_red_triangle: I am using Wagtail version 2.1.3 and Django 1.11.
+I am using Wagtail version 2.1.3 and Django 1.11.

 ### Models